gerardkok/puppet-transip/README.md

 }
 ```

-The above configuration doesn't manage any dns records yet, but you can run ``puppet resource dns_record`` on the instance to get a list of all your TransIP dns records.
+The above configuration doesn't manage any dns records yet, but you can run ``puppet resource transip_dns_entry`` on the instance to get a list of all your TransIP dns records.

 ## Usage